stella-masucci/DormRate/README.md

  - Reviews cannot be deleted

  **#10) Map Page**
- - Shows every on-campus housing option as a marker on a Google Map (or any map)
+ - Shows every on-campus housing option as a marker on a Google Map (uses Google Maps API key)
  - When a marker is selected, a text box will pop up listing the dorm's name and its address
  - There will be a button at the top of the page that says "Return to Dorm Listing" that when selected, leads back to the Dorm Information Page